-Picture yourself at The Ohio State University commencement.
-You have completed all requirements for a baccalaureate degree, and this day is the culmination of your career as an undergraduate student.
-You have taken many important steps and have had many experiences to get to this point in your life.
+Picture yourself at Ohio State commencement.
+You have completed all requirements for your degree, and this day is the culmination of your career as an undergraduate student.
+You may also be preparing to graduate with research distinction or to complete your honors program.
 In addition to meeting the necessary academic requirements for your degree, there are many other important steps for you to take to prepare for graduation.

 Deadlines for Applying to Graduate

 Undergraduate students in the College of Arts and Sciences may apply for graduation as early as one term before their term of graduation.
 University policy requires that all undergraduate applications for graduation be submitted no later than the 10th Friday of the term of graduation.
 Late applications are not accepted or reviewed until the following term.
 Deadline dates set by the Registrar are available here.

 Summer Term 2021: July 16, 2021

 Autumn Semester 2021: Oct.
 29, 2021

 - Apply during the term prior to the term in which you intend to graduate or early during the term in which you intend to graduate.
 Meet with your academic advisor to verify that your major requirements are complete.

 - If you have not consulted with your advisor, please contact him or her to schedule an appointment prior to filing your application.

 - If a Minor Program Form is needed, please bring a signed copy with you to your appointment.
 Your advisor can provide you with the form.